microsoft/dotnet-framework-docker-samples/README.md

 You can pick the sample that best fits the scenario you are interested in.
 The instructions for each sample describe how to target [Windows](http://aka.ms/windowscontainers).

-[Fill more details here] You need to have the [Docker for Windows client](https://docs.docker.com/docker-for-windows/) client installed to use these samples.
+You need to have the [Docker for Windows client](https://docs.docker.com/docker-for-windows/) client installed to use these samples.

 Samples
 -------